spwn01/Navigator/README.md

 ## Navigator Documentation.

 This is a documentation for a Navigator.
+Work will be exceeded later.